 In addition to, or instead of, metering electricity, the Omnimeter HV v.5 can also count the pulses from up to 3 different pulse output devices, such as our Water Meters and Gas Meters or from any other un-powered dry contact pulse output device. as is explained in this video.
 Pulse Input ratios can be set in software from 1 to 9999 pulses per increment (the default ratio is 1:1).
 The real-time state of the 3 Inputs can also be polled in EKM Dash software, the Omnimeter HV v.5 will return a High or Low state for each pin in real-time (use this for sensing switch states, open or closed doors, etc).

 The Omnimeter HV v.5 also comes with 2 controllable relay outputs.
 These can be controlled via RS-485, either locally or over the internet from anywhere in the world using theEKM Dash.
 You can set the outputs to be high or low to drive an external relay.
 The Relay Control Outputs can continuously provide up to 50 mA at 12 volts DC each.
 Two LED lights on the face of the meter indicate the on/off state of each output.
 Control theEKM-Switch120directly, or control lights, motors, entire buildings, implement Demand Response, Load Shedding, etc. via relay control.
 The Relay Control Outputs can also be set to go ON or OFF from 1 to 9999 seconds.
 The real-time state of the outputs can also be polled via RS-485.
 The outputs can also be used to power an external device (Wireless 485Bee Module, sensors, etc).
-Please note that the relays cannot be controlled when reading the meter with the current version of the EKM Push system (Push2).
-You will need to be reading the meter with an EKM Blink USB Converter, iSerial, or wait for the next version of the EKM Push system (Push3).
+Relays can be controlled online when reading the meter with the EKM Push3 data system, or locally when reading the meter with a USB Converter.

 This meter has a tray for an optional 18650 Lithium Ion battery cell (3.2–4.2VDC).
 The battery will ensure that the meter remains powered in the event that AC voltage is down for a period of at least 30 minutes with a full battery.
 This enables the meter to continue to communicate via RS-485 (with an EKM Push gateway for example), continue to count pulses from water and/or gas meters, and continue to actuate its control relays.
 The meter will charge and maintain the 18650 cell at ~4.2VDC so it is ready for any AC outage.
 Optional battery not included.
 We recommend using an 18650 cell that includes a safety circuit (Over charge, over discharge, over current, and short-circuit).